chhuang-one/sqxclib/doc/Sqdb.md

 	// apply changes of 'schema_next' to 'schema_current'
 	sqdb_migrate(db, schema_current, schema_next);

-	// synchronize 'schema_current' to database and update 'schema_current'
+	// This will update and sort 'schema_current' and
-	// This is mainly used by SQLite sqdb_migrate(db, schema_current, NULL);
+	// synchronize 'schema_current' to database (mainly for SQLite). sqdb_migrate(db, schema_current, NULL);
 ```